cskevhho/kotlin-payments/mini-pos-cli/README.md

 ## Notes

-* The inventory data is currently initialized within the code[cite: 40].
+* The inventory data is currently initialized within the code.
 * This is a basic implementation for demonstration purposes and familiarizing myself with idiomatic Kotlin (we love null safety in this household)